odoo/documentation/odoo_sh/advanced/containers.rst

   odoo-addons-master-1=> ROLLBACK;
   ROLLBACK

-In such a case, you can rollback to revert the unwanted changes that you just mistakenly did, and rewrite the request:
+In such a case, you can rollback to revert the unwanted changes that you just mistakenly did, and rewrite the statement:

 .. code-block:: sql